 While this one isn’t required, I definitely recommend that every Respiratory Therapist wear a lab coat.
 For one reason, it just looks uber professional (and I’m all

 On top of that, lab coats are made from flame-resistant materials.
 Students may be required to embroider their school logo patch on the lab coat.
 Click here to see the best lab coats for RTs.

 Display your I.D. badge at all times

 Most hospitals require that you wear and display your identification badge at all times.
 This helps coworkers, patients, and even patient family members to know who you are.
 Also, you’ll probably need it to gain access to restricted areas.

 For the ladies, we like this LuLu Lung Badge holder from Amazon.com.
-I mean, how much cuter can you get?
+I mean, honestly, does it get any cuter than this?